 Dental laboratory technicians construct and repair dentures and other dental appliances including crowns, bridges, partial dentures, pre- and post-oral and maxillofacial surgical devices, and orthodontic appliances in a laboratory.
 Although dental technicians seldom work directly with patients, they provide a valued healthcare service by working with dentists to improve patient health and appearance.

 Pharmacists dispense medication, consult with patients on proper usage and side effects, and carry out medication regimens with the utmost accuracy and integrity.
-They also advise physicians and other health practitioners on the selection, dosage, interactions, and side effects of medications.
+They also advise physicians and other healthcare practitioners on the selection, dosage, interactions, and side effects of medications.
 They need to be knowledgeable about the drugs they dispense and pay great attention to detail to fulfill the important role they play in patient care.

 Physicists analyze and test physical properties of materials, including matter affecting living organisms, and apply results of experiments to the solution of problems.
 They engage in continuous development and modification to improve performance and suitability of products and production processes.

-Chemists conduct and advise on research having military and/or medical application, such as protection of personnel from chemical, biological, and radiological agents; development, handling, and use of improved petroleum and synthetic fuels and lubricants; and, purification and control of atmosphere, as on nuclear submarines.
-Chemists also perform experiments, devise instrumentation and techniques to record and collect test results, correlate and analyze data compiled in research, and brief results.
+Chemists conduct and advise on research having military and/or medical application, such as protection of personnel from chemical, biological, and radiological agents; development, handling, and use of improved petroleum and synthetic fuels and lubricants; and purification and control of atmosphere, as on nuclear submarines.
+Chemists also perform experiments; devise instrumentation and techniques to record and collect test results; correlate and analyze data compiled in research; and brief results.

 The work of a professor and instructor is multi-faceted.
 Professors and instructors are tasked with the design and delivery of instruction in the classroom.
 They spend their time teaching, conducting research, and supporting their students in a variety of academic and vocational subjects related to their military occupations.
 Some specialize by functional area.